Planning a Trip to Europe: Part 5, Packing Tips & Strategies

 Generally speaking, you can buy just about anything you need in Europe, so don’t stress too much about forgetting something.
 Do call your bank ahead of time to place a travel alert, and travel with a debit card and a credit card.
 Don’t pack cash – withdraw it from an ATM after you arrive.
 It’s easier and you’ll get a better exchange rate than if you exchange your money for the local currency.

 Things I am paranoid about and triple-check while packing: passports and prescriptions.
 Take pictures of your passports in case they get lost, so that you always have your passport numbers.
 I also email the pictures to myself and another family member in case my phone gets lost or stolen.
 It takes five minutes of time up front, but would save you oodles of time and headache on the bad end of an incident.
 (Which thankfully has never happened to us, but it does.)

 You can buy regular over-the-counter medicine easily if needed (and even get antibiotics without hassle), but prescription meds are another matter.
 For instance, I am practically blind without glasses/contacts; getting around without them is hard, and I definitely can’t drive without them.
 They take up practically no room, so I always pack two extra pairs of contacts — my back-ups have a back-up!
 Would not having them ruin a trip?
 Er, pretty close to it.

-Also pack chargers and 220V adapters.
+When packing for Europe, I make sure to bring chargers and 220V adapters.
 In case my phone is DOA after a long day, I pack an actual paper print-outs of at least our first night’s lodging information, as well as whatever I need to know about our transportation upon arrival.

 In my mind, packing extra clothes generally helps little, but packing strategic backup information is crucial.
 Traveling light helps us travel nimbly, and minimizes headache.
 Any favorite packing tips and strategies I’ve missed?